[FULL GUIDE] How Long To Cook A 10lb Brisket In The Oven

 It’s important to note that brisket is a forgiving cut of meat and can still turn out well within a temperature range.
 However, aim for the lower end of the range for a longer cooking time, as it will result in a more tender brisket.
 If you’re short on time, you can increase the oven temperature slightly, but keep in mind that this may also decrease the tenderness of the final result.

-Related: [FULL GUIDE] How Long To Cook Pizza Bagels In Oven
+Related: How Long To Bake Yams In Oven At 350?

 Adjusting Oven Cook Times For Cooking Brisket